LexBorisoff/web-cli/README.md

 ## `profile`

 Specifies what browser profile to use when opening a new browser tab.
+Learn more about profiles in the [_browsers configuration_](#browsers-configuration).

-✅ Requires a value.
+⚡ Takes a value.
 ⚙️ Allows configuration.

 The option works only if the browser application supports profiles functionality.
 Otherwise, it will have no effect on the opened web query.